MikeMueller101/load_monitor/README.md

 Create a simple web application that monitors load average on your machine:

-­- Collect the machine load (using “uptime” for example) ­- Display in the application the key statistics as well as a history of load over the past 10 minutes in 10s intervals.
+- Collect the machine load (using "uptime" for example) ­- Display in the application the key statistics as well as a history of load over the past 10 minutes in 10s intervals.
 We’d suggest a graphical representation using D3.js, but feel free to use another tool or representation if you prefer.
 Make it easy for the end­user to picture the situation!